top of page

 Vision Statement

-• We envision a world where every family impacted by CTE is supported with compassion, advocacy and hope.
+• Families impacted by CTE are supported with compassion, advocacy and hope.

 Why We Exist